christianvanr/dlsync/README.md

 ```
 create or replace view ${database}.${schema}.my_view as select * from ${db}.${schema}.my_table;
 ```
 This script file is using two parameters, database and schema.
-Thus their value should be specified in the parameter-[profile].property file.
+Thus, their value should be specified in the parameter-[profile].property file.
 #### parameter-[profile].property file
 This file should contain the parameter used by the scripts.
-This is a property file where you define parameter and their values.
+This is a property file where you define parameter and their values corresponding to an instance.
 For example,
 ```
 database=my_database_dev